StarPlayrX/bigmac/README.md

 4. Your GPU Must Support Metal.
 I highly recommended this GPU: Radeon RX 580 8 GB on eBay for $299
 5. 1 external USB SSD or hard drive.
 Thumb drives are not supported.
 6. For the actual installation, A SSD or Hard drive with 60GB or more.
 256GB Recommended.

-#### Support does not come with bigmac.
-I work on many projects.
-This is one that I do in my spare time.
-#### Issues are to be used for reporting bugs or features, not I can't get this to work.

 ## How to boot a USB (Requires a Video Card with a Mac Boot ROM)
 1. Be sure your Mac Pro can boot APFS volumes directly.
 There is an APFS ROM Patch for Mac Pro 3,1s.